datascidiana/data_mining_coursework/README.md

 *In homework 3 (**association rules**):*
 - Generated Frequent Itemsets from the Online Retail dataset from the UCI Machine Learning Repository using the apriori module from the MLxtend library, for transactions in France.
 Created association rules.
-- Calculate the binary correlation coefficient Φ for the Chocolate Coffee and Chocolate Cake items in the Extended Bakery dataset (75000-out2-binary.csv).
+- Calculated the binary correlation coefficient Φ for the Chocolate Coffee and Chocolate Cake items in the Extended Bakery dataset (75000-out2-binary.csv).
 Analyzed whether these two items are symmetric binary variables, by providing supporting calculations.
 Analyzed whether the association rules {Chocolate Coffee} =⇒ {Chocolate Cake} would have the same value for Φ as {Chocolate Cake} =⇒ {Chocolate Coffee}?

 *In homework 4 (**clustering**):*